 9. Decide which north Scottsdale gated club community is best for you –

-Club By-Laws and Membership Agreement (different memberships to meet different needs; equity provisions; membership transferability; timing and method of Club being turned over to members; exit strategy for getting out from under Club obligations);
+- Club By-Laws and Membership Agreement (different memberships to meet different needs; exit strategy for getting out from under Club obligations);

 Stage Two – Decide what you want in whichever golf community you select

 10. Do we want to buy a home, or build one? – Need, desire/preference, capacity (mentally, financially, physically, time-wise) to design and build a custom home now or in foreseeable future.
-If custom building is desired route, decide on need to initially buy a buildable-quality homesite; alternatively, start with less expensive “entry level” homesite, not necessarily unsuited for building but bought initially more for access to membership, with little or no plans to build on the homesite.
+If custom building is desired route, figure out how much you can afford to spend on a homesite (we can help!).

-11. If we want to be members of a private club, what membership do we want? – Full Golf, Limited Golf, or no membership.
+11. If we want to be members of a private club, what membership do we want? – Full Golf, No Golf, or no membership.

-12. Decide on most appropriate type of property for your initial purchase – If looking for a homesite, consider Developer vs. Resale market (potential Developer advantages: homesite financing programs, potential purchase incentives; ease of transaction; potential resale advantages: possibly less expensive; ability to negotiate), need for particular views, terrain, size/shape of homesite and/or building envelope; preference for a particular Village; privacy; solitude; right price.
+12. Decide on most appropriate type of property for your initial purchase – If looking for a homesite, in addition to price, consider need for particular views, solar exposure, terrain, size/shape of homesite and/or building envelope; privacy; and solitude.
 If looking for a home, Custom vs. semi-custom; new or used; floor plan type; square footage; number of bedrooms; size of garage; pool/no pool; free standing vs. attached; maintained by Homeowner’s Association or not; large homesite vs. small; golf course frontage or not; architectural style; interior colorization; ability to specify interior finishes; delivery date; desire/need to personally monitor construction; particular special features; level of finish; one level vs. multi-level; privacy; solitude; full or part-time use; right price, best value.

 14. Be ready, willing and able to proceed! – Have the funds and/or a mortgage available.